Skip to Content

 b.
 Position the pattern on the onesie.

 c.
-Iron with warm iron to bond the pattern on.
+Iron with a warm iron to bond the pattern on.

 d.
-Again, check the bonding after it is cool.Onesie Applique Iron Fuse
+Again, check the bonding after it is cool down.Onesie Applique Iron Fuse

 7. Repeat the cutting and ironing for the bumblebee body after the fray check is almost dry.

-If the thread ends start to ravel after the cutting, add a few more drops of fray check on them.Onesie Applique Bumble Bee Pattern
+If the thread ends start to fray after the cutting, add a few more drops of fray-check on them.Onesie Applique Bumble Bee Pattern

 Don’t pull and try to straighten the onesie inside the hoop, this will stretch the knit of the onesie and thus cause the bonding to break and pattern to go off position.Onesie Applique Embroidery Hoop